nitrogeo/nitrogeo/README.md

 ---

-## Projects
+## projects

 ### 📓 Tesseract
-Your idea inbox.
+your idea inbox.
-A truly all-in-one workspace for notes, tasks, time-tracking, and more.
+a truly all-in-one workspace for notes, tasks, time-tracking, and more.
-The home for your mind.
+the home for your mind.

 ### 🍽 Prism
-A companion app for consuming content intentionally.
+a companion app for consuming content intentionally.
 controlled feeds. less noise.

 ### 🤖 Niko
-An AI with context-awareness and emotional intelligence.
+an AI assistant and friend with context-awareness and emotional intelligence.
 Supportive, present, and human-centered.

 ### 🌐 Astrox / Photon
-A browser with the cutomizability of Firefox and the flow of Arc/Zen.
-AI is a backseat assistant, not the search engine.
+a browser with the cutomizability of Firefox and the flow of Arc/Zen. with AI as a backseat assistant, not the entire experience.

 ### 🎶 Airwaves *(working title)*
-A lightweight music app to inspired by the iPod shuffle philosophy.
+a lightweight music app to inspired by the iPod shuffle philosophy.

 ---

 ## 🧰 Tools & Tech
 Languages:   JavaScript / TypeScript · Python
-Frameworks: React · Node
+Frameworks: React · NextJS
 Design:     Figma · UI systems · icon design
-Platforms:  Linux · macOS
+Platforms:  Linux · Windows